 Have a happy Husky tour!

-Disclaimer: I was a guest of Geilo Husky, but, as always, all the opinions are genuine and my own.
+Disclaimer: I was a guest of Geilo Husky, but, as always, all the opinions are my own.

 What do you think about dog sledding?
 Would you try it or have you done it?
 Let me know in the comments!